-Smaller particles such as PM{2.5}, are seen as more significant with respect to evaluating health effects than larger particles (e.g. PM10 and TSP), as a higher proportion of these particles penetrate into the lungs (Environmental Risk Sciences, 2019).
-There are no PM{2.5} exceedances predicted for the Project.
+Smaller particles such as $PM{2.5}$, are seen as more significant with respect to evaluating health effects than larger particles (e.g. PM{10} and TSP), as a higher proportion of these particles penetrate into the lungs (Environmental Risk Sciences, 2019).
+There are no $PM{2.5}$ exceedances predicted at residential receptors for the Project.

-With reference to the environmental values of health and wellbeing for which objectives are listed in Table 2, the Project's contribution complies with all of the objectives at all sensitive receptors.
-However, when considering the background levels, the Project is predicted to exceed the 24-hour and annual average objectives for PM10 at the Olive Downs Homestead.
-Whilst PM10 is less of a health concern relative to PM{2.5}, in recognition of this potential impact, Whitehaven WS intends to reach a mutually beneficial agreement with the land owner of the Olive Downs Homestead.
+With reference to the environmental values of health and wellbeing for which objectives are listed in Table 2, the Project's contribution when considering the background levels, is predicted to exceed the 24-hour and annual average objectives for PM{10} at the Olive Downs Homestead.
+Whilst PM{10} is less of a health concern relative to $PM{2.5}$, in recognition of this potential impact, Whitehaven WS intends to reach a mutually beneficial agreement with the land-owner of the Olive Downs Homestead.